ask4alikhan/clause-checker-app/README.md

 * Sections should be present on both documents, currently missing sections not handled

 ### suggested enhancements
 * Training the Siamese-LSTM model with legal clauses will improve prediction accuracy.
-This will also help with both extracting the clauses (from documents) & predicting simlarities.
+This will also help with both clause extraction (from documents) & simalarity prediction.
 * Provide UI / Webservices to invoke this from anywhere.
 * Need to add another layer to track all referential legal clauses as a base & probably add search engine capabilities (using Elasticsearch/Solr)
 * tech debt: